kaiwang-group/DLPromoter-SF/README.md

 ### Datasets

-The dataset of a large-scale dataset comprising 162,982 80-bp Saccharomyces cerevisiae promoter sequences and their respective strength is available [here](https://github.com/RK2627/PromoDGDE/tree/main/Data/SC).
+- The folder `dataset` contains of 162,982 80-bp Saccharomyces cerevisiae promoter sequences and their respective strength,which are available [here](https://github.com/RK2627/PromoDGDE/tree/main/Data/SC).
-The dataset of a small-scale dataset comprising 63,468 80-bp Saccharomyces cerevisiae promoter sequences and their respective strength is available [here](https://github.com/1edv/evolution/blob/master/manuscript_code/model/reproduce_test_data_performance).
+-  The folder `dataset` also contains three data subsets, which are divided based on similarity rankings according to the dataset of 162,982 80-bp Saccharomyces cerevisiae promoter sequences, namely `high_similarity` `medium_similarity` and `low_similarity`。Three subsets contains Saccharomyces cerevisiae promoter sequences and their respective strength together,which are available [here](https://github.com/1edv/evolution/blob/master/manuscript_code/model/reproduce_test_data_performance).

 ### Model Training
 We define the multimodal model for the **DLPromoter-SF** method in the file `model.py`, where:
 - The sequence feature extraction module is implemented based on the multi-scale Convolutional Neural Network (CNN) integrated with Squeeze-and-Excitation (SE) attention mechanisms and Transformer encoders with Squeeze-and-Excitation (SE) attention mechanisms.
 - The statistical feature extraction module is implemented based on the FeedForward networks (FFN) and a gating mechanism to process statistical data.
-The model can be trained using the file `train.py`.
+We can run the script of the file `train.py` to train DLPromoter-SF and get the results of  new `trained_model.pth`,`extra_norm.json` and `run_config.json` for testing.

 ### Model Testing
-- Run `test.py` using the new .pth and new .pth model weights:run_config.json, and extra_norm.json obtained from the `train.py` output.
+- we can run `test.py` using the new `trained_model.pth`,`extra_norm.json` and `run_config.json` which are obtained from the `train.py` to test and evaulate DLPromoter-SF.